Srujana789/Pen/README.txt

 added about us page by adding new page in home director. updated contents and added sytyling for the pages.
 Here i found some difficulties because default sytling was not apt for the page. then i googled and edited the styling which is apt for the page.
 Executed the command and confirmed all are working fine.

+1800
+Updated database and pushed all edited contents to GIT.
+All commands executed successfully.